 Insurance

 In accordance with clause 15 of the General Conditions of CERN Contracts, CERN will free issue the structural beams listed in § 2 of the Technical Specification for which the Contractor shall take up a dedicated insurance.
 The estimated amount of the items supplied by CERN is five (5) million Swiss francs.
 The insurance shall be an all risk insurance in the name of CERN (with theft included) and shall be solely and entirely for the items supplied by CERN.
 The Contractor shall take up this insurance at the start of the Contract and shall send CERN a copy forthwith and in any case not later than one month after the start of the Contract.
-The Contractor shall yearly send a copy of the insurance Contract in case the duration of the project exceeds one year.
-The Contractor shall respect the provisions of § xx of the Technical Specification.

-Contractor from a non-European Union member state

-In case the country of the Contractor is not an European Union member state, the Contractor shall take all the necessary actions to comply with the customs regulations in his country for the importation of the equipment supplied by CERN and he shall carry out all the needed import formalities with the local customs agent.
-Please take into account that this may involve a possible deposit of import taxes and/or guarantees.
-All formalities related to the importation of the equipment supplied by CERN shall be solely taken care of by the Contractor.
-The Bidder may quote for this cost in Table 3 herein under Item x “Any other cost, please specify:”.

 Return of CERN provided raw material, equipment, components

-After the manufacturing and delivery at CERN of the last batch ordered under the Contract, the Contractor shall send to CERN, under appropriate conditions, all tooling, items, remaining scrap and materials provided by CERN as defined in § xx of the Technical Specification.
+After the manufacturing and delivery at CERN of the last batch ordered under the Contract, the Contractor shall send to CERN, under appropriate conditions, all tooling, items, remaining scrap and materials provided by CERN.

 DEVIATIONS FROM THE INVITATION TO TENDER DOCUMENTS